NelsonEscudero/Soccer-Game-Manager/README.md

 This application uses HTML and Flask to build and run the web app, rendering different templates certain routes are accessed and displaying live data.

 ## Backend Info
 Uses a SQLite relational database and SQLAlchemy to access and manage the database using Python objects.
-Also uses prepared statements for filtering based on the user's input.
+Also uses prepared SQL statements for filtering based on the user's input.

 ## Build
 1. First set up a virtual environment in the local repository